Dschadu/Bottango_BigCore/README.md

 This custom PCB is designed to serve as a **control and interface board** for projects using the [Bottango](https://www.bottango.com/) motion and animation control firmware.
 It provides robust connectivity, servo control, and expandability for animatronics or motion-based systems.

+**Note**: This is a community project and not designed / maintained / officially supported by Bottango.

 ---

 ## Features